 The significant difference between cerebellum and cerebrum is their size.
-The cerebrum is the largest part of the brain, and it nearly contributes 80% of the total weight of the human brain.
+The cerebrum is the largest part of the brain, and it contributes nearly 80% of the total weight of the human brain.
 The cerebellum makes up the remaining part of the brain.
 The cerebrum controls voluntary movement, intelligence and memory.
 Precision, coordination and timing, posture are all controlled by the cerebellum.

 Difference Between Cerebellum and Cerebrum

 Our brain is the result of millions of years of evolution.
-It is by far the most complex structure in the human body, and it controls and coordinates almost all functions necessary for life.
+It is by far the most complex structure in the human body, and it controls and co-ordinates almost all functions necessary for life.